Code-Institute-Submissions/DentalCare/README.md

 #### Developer and Business Goals

 - Development of a site that is visually consistent with customer expecations of a Dental/Clinical setting.
+- Encourage prospective and existing customers to engage with the business.
 - Display of ability to build a site using HTML, CSS & Bootstrap.
+- Ensure that site is fully responsive using the mobile-first design philosophy.
 - Customising technologies used to give site a unique feel.